 There are several temples along the main road along the wetlands.

-During the weekends, you will find food stalls selling Taiwanese food along the main road, Gaomei Road.
+On weekends, you will find food stalls selling Taiwanese food along the main road, Gaomei Road.
 That is what’s so great about Taiwan – there is always food somewhere!

 Gaomei Wetland Scenic Bridge